Cooper-Matrix/TBC-Attachments/README.md

 Download the executable here:
 👉 https://github.com/Cooper-Matrix/TBC-Attachments/releases

-Run the `.exe`, select your CSV or use may.csv, and generate the sheet.
+Run the `.exe`, select your CSV or use sample_schedule.csv, and generate the sheet.

 Option 2 (Run with Python):
 ```bash